developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 * **Image Capture Only -** Only captures and image and no barcode data will be dispatched.

-**Note: Zebra does not recommend changing this parameter when barcode scanning is used with DataWedge.
-No image data will be processed by DataWedge**.
+**Note: Zebra does not recommend changing the Image Capture Mode parameter when DataWedge is used to scan barcodes; DataWedge does not process image data**.

 ------